LIVVkit/LIVVkit/docs/usage.rst

     security risk).
 See our :doc:`faq` for a work around.

-Once the feature is developed, and the developer is happy with the testing results, she/he would push the feature branch to the development repository and open a Pull Request, kicking off a integration analysis by the model integrator(s).
+Once the feature is developed, and the developer is happy with the testing results, she/he would push the feature branch to the development repository and open a pull request, kicking off a integration analysis by the model integrator(s).
 Additionally, the output directory may compressed and uploaded to Github for viewing by the integration team (every output website is portable).